-Putting in place a Shareholders agreement at the start can avoid potential future conflict.
+Putting in place a Shareholders' agreement at the start can avoid potential future conflict.
 The shareholders are not involved in the day-to-day running of the company, but their approval is required for certain matters.
-Putting in place a Shareholders agreement formalises the rights and obligations of the shareholders.
-It can record such things as the procedure at board and shareholder meetings, what type of decisions must have a unanimous shareholder approval and the procedure for transferring shares.
+Putting in place a Shareholders' agreement formalises the rights and obligations of the shareholders.
+It can record such things as the procedure at board and shareholder meetings, what type of decisions must have unanimous shareholder approval and the procedure for transferring shares.
 The agreement may also include provisions on how to resolve disputes (eg referring to an arbitrator) and a buy-out procedure or when a compulsory transfer of shares is required.
 It can be used between some or all of your company's shareholders as an effective way of ensuring stability and continuity and also covers important issues such as company administration.
-For further information read Shareholders agreements.
+For further information, read Shareholders' agreements.

-When you issue or transfer shares in a company you may need to issue a Share certificates in order to formalise the transfer of ownership.
+When you issue or transfer shares in a company you may need to issue a Share certificate in order to formalise the transfer of ownership.
 Companies need to issue a share certificate within two months of its formation or the date of the new share transfer or issue.
-For further information read Share transfers and issuing new shares.
+For further information, read Share transfers and issuing new shares.

 If your company intends to lend or borrow money for funding purposes, it's vital that you have a professionally written Loan agreement in place to protect your business interests.
 A loan agreement contains everything needed to protect both parties and comply with the law in the process.
 It covers repayment details, warranties given by the borrower, obligations and restrictions on the borrower, as well as how to end the loan agreement.
 For further information, read Loans between companies.